 14 years of returns: history’s lesson for investors

-This graphic shows the best and worst performing assets each year since 2003 and illustrates why diversifying your investments matters.
+This graphic shows the best and worst performing assets each year since 2005.
+Schroders research illustrates why diversifying your investments matters.

 The temptation among investors is to stick to what you know.
 That is no bad thing.
-It is a strategy championed by pioneers of investment such as Warren Buffett, a famous devotee of stocks.
+It is a strategy championed by successful investment pioneers such as Warren Buffett, a famous devotee of stocks.

-It can work when the market is rising and you have picked the right asset.
-However, it is also important for investors to also consider the merits of diversification.
+It can work, when the market is rising and you have picked the right asset.
+However, it’s also important for investors to consider the merits of diversification.

 This table underlines the importance of spreading your money around.
 It can potentially help reduce risk and maybe even improve the long-term performance of your overall portfolio.
-It shows the performance of some of the main asset classes in each year.
+It shows the returns achieved by some of the main asset classes in each year.

 Of course it’s important to note that past performance is not a guide to future performance and may not be repeated.

-Equities relates to world stockmarkets as measured by the MSCI World Total Return index.
+Stock market performance is measured by the MSCI World Total Return index.
 Investment grade bonds relates to global government and corporate bonds deemed to be at relatively low risk of default.
 Property relates to the returns from global real estate markets as measured by Thomson Reuters.
 More detail on the indices used for each asset can be found at the foot of the table.

 What are the benefits of diversification?

-Smoothing the ups and downs: The frequency and extremity with which your investments rise and fall determines your portfolio’s volatility.
-Diversifying your investments can give a greater chance of smoothing out those peaks and troughs.
+Smoothing the ups and downs: The frequency and magnitude by which your investments rise and fall determines your portfolio’s volatility.
+Diversifying your investments can give you a greater chance of smoothing out those peaks and troughs.